Deceptive Advertising: Selling Snake Oil in the Digital Age

 Some advertisements can make your heartstrings ache even more than puppies with big, sad eyes.
 They create problems you didn’t know about before, conveniently providing answers.

-Imagine being told you had boring life syndrome (B.L.S), which could only be cured by purchasing an overpriced gadget.
+Imagine being told you have Boring Life Syndrome (B.L.S.), which could only be cured by purchasing an overpriced gadget.

 The History of Hoodwinking